Skip to content

 VW Street Quest: Street View Becomes a Chase

 Since 1951, South Africans have loved Volkswagen.
-In fact, you will probably find one on every street, road, highway and byway in the country.
-So Volkswagen, along with Ogilvy Cape Town, created an advergame that not only celebrated the impact Volkswagen has had on South African streets, but also kickstarted Volkswagen South Africa’s Facebook Page.
+You will probably find one on every street, road, highway and byway in the country.
+So Volkswagen, along with Ogilvy Cape Town, created an advergame, a branded game built to drive participation, that not only celebrated the impact Volkswagen has had on South African streets, but also kickstarted Volkswagen South Africa’s Facebook Page.

 “Volkswagen Street Quest” is a Facebook challenge to find as many Volkswagens as possible on South African streets using Google Street View, wrapped in a custom-designed gaming interface.